 For example, our team boasts Dr. Lori Pennington-Gray, a tenured faculty member at the University of Florida and an Associate Director of the Eric Friedheim Tourism Institute.
-Our team also includes Dr. Howard Shaffer, Director of the Division on Addiction, a world-renowned non-profit academic research center founded at Harvard Medical School in 1992.
-We lay claim to many other examples of balancing a best-of-breed team with a best-of-Florida sensibility.
+Our team also includes Rod Motamedi of REMI, who will oversee our economic modeling.
+We lay claim to other examples of balancing a best-of-breed team with a best-of-Florida sensibility.